javieraviles/Har2Postman/README.md

 * There should be a test case ensuring this is working.

 ### v0.2.0 - Create simple postman test
-* The output file should also include basic test assertions for postman.
+* The output file should also include basic test assertions for postman if `includeTest` option is selected.
 Again the given input `/test/0.2.0/input.json` should produce the output `/test/0.2.0/output.json`.
 * There should be a test case ensuring this is working.